realA10001986/Lou-s-Cafe-Jukebox/README.md

 The top-most knob ("Power button") is used for fake-power, mode switching and volume:
 - Pressing the power button while the unit is fake-off switches fake-power on.
 - Pressing the power button while the unit is fake-on switches between Music Player, streaming and Remote mode.
-The first time pressed within 5 seconds announces the current mode, and following press advances the mode of operation.
+The first press within 5 seconds announces the current mode, and following press advances the mode of operation.
 - Holding it for 2 seconds while fake power is on fake-powers it off.
 - Turning the knob adjusts the volume level.